-- 1. Taking confidential information from work to home is not acceptable within normal CDCPB activities.
-Avoid this practice whenever possible. - 2.
+- Taking confidential information from work to home is not acceptable within normal CDCPB and ESSB activities.
+DPHHS recognizes that normal circumstances do not include pandemic response or, in limited instances, teleworking. - 2.
 When direct travel between usual workplace and field site is impossible or unadvisable due to severe weather or other unpreventable emergencies, staff may take confidential information with them overnight (e.g., home or motel) under the following conditions: - a.
 Records are concealed in a secure location that is not accessible to others. - b.
 Only the authorized user has knowledge of and access to the confidential information.